developomp/setup-script-py/README.md

 ### Project structure

 - `.github/workflows/deploy.yml` - A [github action](https://github.com/features/actions) that makes `setup.py` available at https://setup.developomp.com/
-- `.repo` - Extraneous files that does not serve any functional purpose
 - `etc` - Files that are copied over to the `/etc` directory
 - `home` - Files that are copied over to the `/home/pomp` directory
 - `files` - Files that are used but does not get copied